biobricks/blast-level/README.md

 `changeProp` is like `seqProp` but must reference/return a value that changes whenever the sequence for that leveldb value changes.
 This could be a hash of the sequence but it could also simply be the time-date when the value was last updated.

+If `seqFormatted` is true then [streaming-sequence-extractor](https://www.npmjs.com/package/streaming-sequence-extractor) is used to extract sequence information from FASTA, GenBank or SBOL data.
+The format is autodetected.
+This can be used with `seqIsFile` to consume sequences in a variety of formats based on file paths stored in the database.

 ## query(sequence, [opts], [cb])